YudhistiraM/nash_test/client/README.md

- TOKOFLIX

-TOKOFLIX Aplication Using JSON APIS In Server Side
+Nash_test Application Using ReactJS in frontend and using API with JSON in server side

 ## HOW TO USE